Skip to content

 Actual score

-The real result recorded in the game or event: 1 for a win, 0.5 for a draw, and 0 for a loss in standard Elo notation.
+The real result of the game or event, normally 1 for a win, 0.5 for a draw, and 0 for a loss.

 K-factor